BridgeUP STEM at Georgia Tech Faculty Mentors

 BridgeUP STEM Scholars

-The BridgeUP STEM Scholars program provides girls, women, and gender non-binary students who have had minimal or limited access to coding education with an introduction to programming and research methodology.
+BridgeUP STEM Scholars provides low-income, first generation Atlanta-area high school students who have had minimal or limited access to coding education with an introduction to programming and research methodology.

 Helen Fellows

-Helen Fellows are women and gender non-binary undergraduates within Georgia Tech’s College of Computing who participate in a one-year paid fellowship in computing research and educational outreach.
-Fellows are particularly interested in exploring careers in…
+Helen Fellows are undergraduates within Georgia Tech’s College of Computing who participate in a one-year paid fellowship in computing research and educational outreach.
+Fellows are particularly interested in exploring careers in computing research in academia…

 BridgeUP STEM at Georgia Tech Faculty Mentors

-Funding for the BridgeUP STEM program is provided by a generous grant from the Helen Gurley Brown Foundation to the National Center for Women & Information Technology.
+Funding for the BridgeUP STEM program is provided by a generous grant from the Helen Gurley Brown Foundation to NCWIT and to the Georgia Institute of Technology.

 Scroll to Top